 Buckle up.
 You’re a big girl/boy now.

-Tip: Bring a notebook so you can frown at the page 🙁 during particularly difficult moments.
+Tip: Bring a notebook in case you need to frown at the page during particularly difficult moments :-(.

 Conferences / Events / Trade shows / Meetups

 A quick way to get familar with new market segments is to choose a few conferences and ‘walk the show’.

-Tip: don’t discount local conference and free meetups for information learing on who’s respected in the industry, common challenges and additional data sources.
+Tip: Don’t discount local conference and free meetups for information gathering on who’s respected in the industry, common challenges and additional data sources.
 It’s also nice to make contacts.

 Voice of the Customer Interviews